If you are trading on a Windows computer, now is a good time to take a look at using Windows Defender for trading computer security.

 As a trader, you’re no doubt already aware of the nightmare that could hit your business should your trading computer be attacked by a virus or ransomware.
 But the question is… what’s the best strategy for keeping your trading data secure?

-Microsoft has been trying to improve the security of Windows 10 with their Windows Defender app.
+Microsoft has been trying to improve the security of Windows with its Windows Defender app.
 In today’s post, we’ll take a closer look at Defender as an option for traders and see if it is the best Windows security.

-Windows Defender is a built-in antivirus feature in Windows 10.
+Windows Defender is a built-in antivirus feature in Windows.
 It has been around for a while, but it hasn’t had the best reputation.
 In fact, some traders don’t even consider it anymore when planning their computer security strategy.